 Upon ordination, Rabbi Kaiman served as Assistant Rabbi at Congregation B’nai Amoona in St. Louis for five years.
 He was instrumental in founding Makor, a young adult group.
 He is also deeply proud of his partnership with the Miller Introduction to Judaism program through which he brought dozens of seekers to their home in Judaism.

-Rabbi Kaiman is a member of the second cohort of Clergy Leadership Incubator, a project of Rabbis Without Borders.
+Rabbi Kaiman was a member of the second cohort of Clergy Leadership Incubator and is currently a member of the Atlanta Clergy Cohort of JOIN for Justice.
 He believes deeply in a vibrant future for our rapidly changing Jewish community.
 One of his great joys is the work of turning this belief into reality together with his community.

 His other great joy is his family.
 Rabbi Kaiman and his wife, Emily are graduates of the University of Florida.
 They have four young children who love to play at shul and hope that your children come to join them.

 Rabbi Kaiman values being accessible to the congregation and to all those seeking a deeper connection to Judaism.
-He can be reached at email@example.com.
-His direct line is 404-503-9910, and his cell phone is 404-913-6578
+He can be reached at rabbikaiman@shearithisrael.